 The Faculty Housing Office is a comprehensive housing resource for University faculty.
 The office works directly with the Deans, faculty, senior staff and other University constituents on all housing matters.
 The office assigns housing units, sets lease terms, manages residential facilities and construction, and oversees homeownership programs.

-The Client Service Center (CSC) is open to receive work requests by phone or email 7 days a week from 8:00 a.m. to 8:00 p.m., except University holidays.
-In addition, you may use the website 24 hours a day, 7 days a week for routine maintenance work requests.
+The NYU Client Service Center (CSC) is open to receive work requests at firstname.lastname@example.org or 212-998-1001.
+Except for University holidays, the Client Services Center is staffed from 6:00 am to 10:00 pm Monday through Friday and 8:00 am to 8:00 pm on Saturday and Sunday to respond to your call promptly.
 CSC will dispatch all routine maintenance work requests received after hours or during University holidays the next business day.

 Important Contact Information: